fsharp/fsharp.org/math/index.md

    standard algorithms from matrix factorization, function optimization, numerical integration, K-means clustering, and PCA (principal component analysis).
 Options are provided to run
    using pure managed code for portability or to utilize highly tuned native code for additional performance.
-Extreme Optimization supports for .NET 3.5 and 4.0 (2.0 version available) and execution on Mono.
-A Windows-based .NET environment is required for compilation.
+Extreme Optimization supports .NET 3.5 and 4.0 (2.0 version available) and execution on Mono.

  * [Microsoft Solver Foundation (MSF)](http://msdn.microsoft.com/en-us/devlabs/hh145003.aspx) -
-   a .NET package for designing and optimizating mathematical models.
+   a .NET package for designing and optimizing mathematical models.
 MSF provides built-in solvers for linear- and quadratic-programming, as well as non-linear models based on Nelder-Mead or quasi-Newtonian algorithms.
 Models can be built using the Optimization Modeling Language (OML) or using C# or F# and other .NET languages.
 MSF version 3.1 is available in a free